IBM/kubernetes-networking/README.md

 The redis-slave service has a virtual IP address `172.21.60.238` and it distributes requests to the redis-slave's pod IP addresses `172.30.108.140` and `172.30.58.206`.

 The method by which Kubernetes implements the virtual IP address varies by Kubernetes release.
-In the 1.10 release used in this tutorial the default method is to use iptables to translate (NAT) the virtual IP addresses to the pod IP addresses.
+In the 1.10 release used in this tutorial the default method is to use iptables to translate (NAT) the virtual IP addresses to the pod IP addresses and the choice of pod IP is random.

 ## Service discovery